SheetaI/archinstall-vm/README.md

  - **Done!**

 # Important:
-  This installer is designed to autoloop download of packages if you encountered some errors or internet disconnection while installing.
+  This installer is designed to autoloop download of packages if you encountered some errors like disconnections while installing.